software-development-project-1/software-development-project-1.github.io/material/problems-solutions.md

 # Problems and solutions

-Here you can find common problems and possible solutions.
+Here you can find some common problems and possible solutions.

 ## Error: Could not find or load main class